Dave Van Ronk/Elijah Wald – The Mayor of MacDougal Street

 with Elijah Wald

-"a wise and very funny book; in some ways a great book"
+"a wise and very funny book."

 "In Greenwich Village, Van Ronk was king of the street, he reigned